 2. Monsoonal tropics have uniform high temperatures, but rainfall is restricted with one or two dry periods in the year.
 Regions with two dry periods (bimonsoonal) are almost similar to the wet tropics in effective growth of plant species, as the dry periods are not generally sufficient to cause severe shortage of animal feed.
 Such dry periods are of benefit to animals and facilitate seed harvesting of pasture species.
-In regions with one monsoon, the dry period, feed shortage becomes a limiting factor in animal growth.
+In regions with one monsoon, the dry period may extend from nearly three months up to nine months.
+With an increase in the dry period, feed shortage becomes a limiting factor in animal growth.
 Soils become less leached as calcium content increases.